w3c/strategy/.github/ISSUE_TEMPLATE/04-Chartering.md

 Where would charter proponents like to see issues raised? (this strategy funnel issue, a different github repo, email, ...)

 Anything else we should think about as we review?

+Note: proposed chairs should be copied @... on this issue.